 Your access to IMOS Satellite Remote Sensed SST data discovery and exploration is through the Australian Ocean Data Network (AODN) Portal.

 The highest spatial resolution (1.1 km x 1.1 km) data from Advanced Very High Resolution Radiometer (AVHRR) sensors on NOAA Polar-orbiting Operational Environmental Satellites (POES) can only be obtained through receiving direct broadcast High Resolution Picture Transmission (HRPT) data from the satellite.
 The Bureau of Meteorology, in collaboration with CSIRO Oceans and Atmosphere Flagship, combines raw HRPT data from reception stations located in Australia and Antarctica and produces real-time, level 2 (geolocated, swath) and level 3 (gridded, composite) files containing either “skin” (~ 10 micron depth) or “foundation” (~ 10 m depth) SSTs.
 All files follow the latest International Group for High Resolution Sea Surface Temperature (GHRSST) “GDS 2” file formats.
 The IMOS SST processing system aims to provide a consistent, accurate record of SST over an extended period of time from AVHRR sensors on all operational NOAA POES satellites from NOAA-11 to NOAA-19.
 The SST values are derived by regressing the brightness temperature observations from the satellite sensor against collocated drifting buoy SST observations.
-The system smoothly and automatically corrects for changes in each sensor’s bias using a running one year calibration window, adjusted monthly (Griffin et al., in prep.).
+The system smoothly and automatically corrects for changes in each sensor’s bias using a running one year calibration window, adjusted monthly (Griffin et al., 2017).

 There are several advantages to using the IMOS-GHRSST format SST products.
 Quality level flags and error information enable users to tailor the SST data for their particular research application by trading spatial coverage for accuracy and vice versa.
 Users have the ability to access the GHRSST-format gridded SST products through IMOS OPeNDAP servers, greatly simplifying data access and extraction.
 In addition, each GHRSST file netCDF header contains very comprehensive metadata information.